john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Notes

 This is a classic maze-solving algorithm.
-However, it seems to add a lot of complexity to solving a maze.
-But perhaps if your maze has many cul-de-sacs it would be very helpful.
+However, it seems fairly slow by design.
+Still, if your maze has many cul-de-sacs it could be very helpful.

 ## Dead End Filler